 “group courses, home tuition, intensive immersion courses and online lessons via Skype.”

 What’s more, The Portuguese Teacher also offers business Portuguese.
 According to its website:

 “The Portuguese Teacher currently delivers language services for businesses across Scotland in a variety of sectors including oil and gas, engineering, medical, research, technology and energy sectors.

 From Edinburgh to Aberdeen, our specialities include in-house tuition and immersion courses at very competitive prices.
 With roots in Brazil, we are also able to offer specialist services including consultancy, translation, visa support, marketing, localisation and research.”

 As an additional incentive, The Portuguese Teacher offers a free trial lesson – so if you’re not sure whether Portuguese is the language for you, or if you want to make sure you’re comfortable with the format of lessons, then a trial lesson can be a great option to consider.

 Chris Polatch – The Language Specialists

 Four different types of Portuguese language courses are offered:

 The format of lessons is flexible.
 For example, you can have lessons at your own home or at the office, at times that suit you.
-You can also have Portuguese lessons on a one to one format or in a small group setting.
+You can also have Portuguese lessons in Leeds on a one to one format or in a small group setting.